oddsocks1024/dfg/README.md

 # dfg
-Displays disk usage in the form of a coloured graph
+Simple perl script that displays disk usage in the form of a coloured graph

+## Usage
+./dfg.pl -docs